drichard/todo-backbone-sample/README.md

 `ruby -rubygems lib/app.rb`
 Run at: http://localhost:4567/test/SpecRunner.html

-The specs are written in CoffeScript simply out of curiosity.
+The specs are written in CoffeeScript simply out of curiosity.
 The spec runner will ignore all .coffee files and only execute the compiled .js files.

 ##License
 Do What The Fuck You Want To Public License (WTFPL)